-During the year ended 31 December 2018, the carrying value of non-current assets of the Amaam North Project CGU, net of accumulated depreciation, increased by A\$3.923 million to A\$19.523 million (As of 31 December 2017: A\$15.600 million) (refer to Note 17 for details).
+During the year ended 31 December 2019, with the operational development of Amaam North CGU, the carrying value of noncurrent assets of Amaam North Project CGU, net of accumulated depreciation, increased by A\$21.577 million to A\$41.100 million (As of 31 December 2018 A\$19.523 million) (refer to Note 17 for details).

-As at 31 December 2018, the Group concluded that due to:
+As at 31 December 2019, the Group concluded that due to:

-- Continued realisation of Phase One of the Amaam North Feasibility Study Update's principles; - Profits generated from the coal sales realised during 2018; - The absence of significant adverse changes in mid and long-term coal price forecasts; and - The completion of the asset procurement and infrastructure development activities in 2018 sufficient to advance expected production and sales volumes in 2019, there is no necessity to recognise further impairment losses for the Amaam North Project CGU and accordingly the assets are measured at their carrying value.
+- the absence of significant adverse changes in mid and long-term coal price forecasts; and - the maintaining of the asset procurement and infrastructure development activities in 2019 sufficient to advance expected production and sales volumes in 2020, there is no necessity to recognise further impairment losses for the Amaam North Project CGU and accordingly the non-current assets are measured at their carrying value.

-Management also believe that until both production and sales levels and related financial performance assumptions currently included in deriving the Amaam North CGU's positive recoverable amount are verified by sufficient observable indications of the ability to achieve these assumptions on an ongoing basis, there is no necessity for the reversal of impairment losses recognised in prior periods.
+Management also believe that at this stage of Amaam North's development, until both production and sales levels and related financial performance assumptions currently included in deriving the Amaam North CGU's positive recoverable amount, are verified by sufficient observable indications of the ability to achieve these assumptions on an ongoing basis, there is no necessity for the reversal of impairment losses recognised in prior periods.